-Time off for sick leave is intended to be used for illness, injury, or medical appointments, procedures, and recuperation time for employee or family member.
+Time off for sick leave is intended to be used for recuperation time when an employee or family member is ill, medical appointments, or for recovery from a procedure or accident.
 A family member is defined as spouse, child, parent, grandparent, grandchild, or sibling.
 It is expected that employees will accrue sick time and retain a bank of time in the event a need arises.
+Sick time off is not intended to be used as supplemental vacation time off.